 Project Size: 148 beds

-The Northeast Triangle residence hall creates an opportunity to develop a larger and more dynamic student residential community on the north side of campus and to deliver a new residential experience on campus.
-Located along a major pedestrian pathway, the Northeast Triangle will fully integrate the residence hall with campus life.
+Pedro Arrupe, S.J.
+Residence Hall creates an opportunity to develop a larger and more dynamic student residential community on the north side of campus and to deliver a new residential experience on campus.
+Located along a major pedestrian pathway, Pedro Arrupe, S.J.
+Hall will fully integrate the residence hall with campus life.

 Featuring a green roof and other sustainable designs, the building will be the first newly constructed LEED-certified residence hall on campus.
 Other features include an indoor bike storage room and new and more usable outdoor space.
 The building will use only 50% of the lot and will create green terraces on the east side of the building, and outdoor seating at the south entrance.

-Sasaki Associates, the architects for the Northeast Triangle residence hall, worked closely with students and alumni through a series of open forums and small group meetings to design a building that will serve the university’s students and the campus community well into the future.
+Sasaki Associates, the architects for Pedro Arrupe, S.J.
+Residence Hall, worked closely with students and alumni through a series of open forums and small group meetings to design a building that will serve the university’s students and the campus community well into the future.
 Click here to see the latest designs.
 Gilbane is the construction manager for the project.

 Project Timeline: Construction begins August 2014; Completion fall 2016